Other Open Questions on Probability

 See also Yao 1985.

-A finite-state generator (Knuth and Yao 1976) is the special case of a pushdown generator where the probability of heads is 1/2, each digit is either 0 or 1, rules can't push stack symbols, and only one stack symbol is used.
-(In other words, a finite-state generator is a finite automaton driven by unbiased random bits.)
+A finite-state generator (Knuth and Yao 1976) is the special case of a pushdown generator where the probability of heads is 1/2, each digit is either 0 or 1, rules can’t push stack symbols, and only one stack symbol is used.
+(In other words, a finite-state generator is a finite automaton driven by fair coin flips.)

 Distributions Computable by Pushdown Generators